uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 > *"The Matrix was a fantastic movie!"*

-That tweet will be categorised into the positive category.
+That tweet will be put into the positive category.
 Where this method becomes tricky however, is if you tweet the following:

 > *"This movie is surprising with plenty of unsettling plot twists."*

-We can see that is a probably a positive review, but the word "unsettling" would typically be described as negative, and therefore only a clever algorithm will be able to correctly categorise this message.
+We can see that is probably a positive review, but the word "unsettling" would typically be described as negative, and therefore only a clever algorithm will be able to correctly categorise this message.

 {image file-path="img/chapters/customer-satisfaction.png" alt="A happy face and a sad face are shown, with an arrow underneath pointing to the happy face."}